 As discussed earlier, for long-term success on Spotify you will need followers.
 But a great way of attracting those, together with creating an identity for yourself as an artist, is by making your own playlist (or several).
 Include your own music, but also feature music that fits well with the emotion you’re trying to bring across with the playlist.
 Make sure it is a great branded piece of work where you present yourself as an artist, but also share what kind of music had a big influence on you or inspired you, with your followers.
 This is a great way for your fans to engage with you and get to know your personality.
 This also lends you yet another opportunity to share something valuable on social media, which might acquire some new listeners.

-If you are looking for an all-in-one tool to manage your fan-relationships from one place, check out Fangage.
-Our online tool will help you collect (and own 100% of) your fans’ data, communicate with fans through SMS or mail, analyze advanced insights, and much more.
+If you are looking for a tool to capture fan data, and use follow-to-unlock to grow on Spotify, check out Fangage.
+Fangage will help you release gated content, capture (and own 100% of) your fan data, directly communicate with fans through mail or SMS texts, and much more.